fontforge/fontforge/doc/sphinx/scripting/scripting-alpha.rst

    unicode or a string.
 The first two cases are treated as unicode code points, the third looks at the first (utf8) character in the string.
 It can execute with no current font.

-.. function:: IsVulgarFraction(val)

-   Return 1 if n is a unicode vulgar fraction as described by www.unicode.org.
-   Return 0 if there is no fraction for this value.
-It can execute with no current font.

 .. function:: Italic([angle[,[xscale[,flags[,serif[,bearings[,stems[,counters[,lcstems[,lccounters]]]]]]]]]])